-- Then, type ms-settings:network-wifi and press Enter to open the Network & internet Settings menu;
+- Type ms-settings:network-wifi and press Enter to open the Network & internet Settings menu.

 4. Disable your VPN

-Some third party VPN solutions will regulary reject connections from Wi-Fi Direct.
+Some third-party VPN solutions will regularly reject connections from Wi-Fi Direct.
 So it’s a good idea to disable the VPN’s in question to solve any connection issues.